 There are a whole range of gadgets and devices which have been specially designed to allow people with disabilities and health problems to be more independent in the kitchen.
 You may find that these can make all the difference in allowing you to prepare food for yourself rather than relying on others to do it for you.

 Go to our Equipment to help at home page to see what's available.

-Ready meals cater for people with all dietary needs.
-These can include diabetic, low fat, low salt, low sugar, gluten free, vegetarian, and egg free meals.
+Ready meals are available for people with all dietary needs.
+These can include diabetic, low fat, low salt, low sugar, gluten free, vegetarian, and vegan meals.

 Although ready meals can be very handy, you should always read the label to make sure you're maintaining a healthy, balanced diet.

 If you have an allergy or food intolerance, or require a special diet, please make sure you check the ingredients of the meals before buying.